 Contribute to a 401(k)

 The earlier you begin saving, the easier it may be to reach your $600,000 goal.
-So if you have a 401(k) at work, for instance, you may want to focus on maxing that account out first.
+So if you have a 401(k) or other work-provided retirement plan, you may want to focus on maxing that account out first.
 At the very least, it’s important to save enough to qualify for the full employer match if there is one.
 If you don’t have a 401(k), you can still save in an individual retirement account.

 Save in an IRA